Planning the Care of Your Aging Parents

 you can become stuck in never-ending obligations, like daily chores and care, handling

-legal or financial issues, or lining up health care providers.
+legal or financial issues, or lining up healthcare providers.

 Decide what you can reasonably do to help.
 Stick with that plan.
-If you decide you'll visit your mother twice per week, help her manage her
+If you decide you'll visit your mother twice per week, help her manage her finances,

-help for other needs as they arise.
+needs as they arise.

-Accept help early on — from relatives, friends, neighbors, churches and synagogues, senior centers,
+Accept help early on — from relatives, friends, neighbors, churches and synagogues, senior centers, or

 Take care of yourself.
 Get exercise, get enough sleep, pay attention to your diet, and go to support-group